Energy in Serbia: Generation

 Shifting from coal to renewable sources, and therefore the need for new hydro, wind and solar generation plants, is a recognized goal in the Serbian politics.
-In July 2021 the country's energy and mining minister stated in an interview that the new energy strategy was under preparation, under it up to 50% electricity would be generated from renewable sources by 2040; later in November 2021 she said in another interview that "by 2040 or 2050 (Serbia) should have zero lignite (consumption)" and that such shift would require minimum 17 billion euro investment.
+In July 2021, the country's energy and mining minister stated in an interview that the new energy strategy was under preparation, under it up to 50% electricity would be generated from renewable sources by 2040; later in November 2021 she said in another interview that "by 2040 or 2050 (Serbia) should have zero lignite (consumption)" and that such shift would require minimum 17 billion euro investment.

+Transmission and distribution

+While Elektroprivreda Srbije (EPS) is responsible for mining and electricity generation, Elektromreža Srbije (EMS) is responsible for the electric power transmission, and Elektrodistribucija Srbije (ED) for the electric power distribution.